mcolyer/dotfiles/README.md

 :Copilot
 ```

-## SSH
+## Secrets
-Make sure to copy over any public versions of private keys we want to select.
+- Make sure to copy over any public versions of private ssh keys we want to select.
+- Get copies of OpenAI and Anthropic API keys.

 ## EC2